jonathanglasmeyer/bachelor/thesis/src/Main.md

 (#) **Motivation**

-    Here i will provide a motivation why it is necessary to improve on the baseline performance of ASR in our context.
+    Here i will motivate why it is necessary to improve on the baseline performance of ASR in our context.

-    I will talk about keywords and technical terms and why they are not being detected and how that diminishes the usefulness of ASR for the purposes of scannability.
+    I will talk about the role of keywords and technical terms and why they are not being detected and how that diminishes the usefulness of ASR for the purposes of scannability.

 (#) **Test data**

-    I will use the openly available *Open Yale Courses*, which provide a diverse selection of university lectures with the added bonus of having quality transcriptions and course notes or slides available.
+    I will use the openly available *Open Yale Courses* @openyale, which provide a diverse selection of audio and video recordings of university lectures at Yale, additionally supplying quality manual transcriptions and course notes or slides.

     I will present the chosen courses, their selection criteria and discuss the range of types of lecture material.